Thierry Moreau

 Thierry Moreau (born 17 January 1967) is a former French professional footballer who played as a midfielder between 1985 and 2003.

 Born in Lisieux, he played his entire career in France, for four clubs: Le Havre AC, Stade Malherbe Caen, Toulouse FC and Amiens SC.

+For his performances in the 1996–97 French Division 2 season, he was named Ligue 2 Player of the Year.

+Managerial Career

 Following his retirement from football, he became a manager for lower league football clubs like Avenir Fonsorbais and Caen Maladrerie OS.
-He is currently the manager of FC Flérien.

-For his performances in the 1996–97 French Division 2 season, he was named Ligue 2 Player of the Year.
+In 2011 he was announced coach of FC Flérien, seeing the club relegated in his first year from the Championnat National 2, and then stabilised in the Regional division the following season, his contract was not renewed.